Skip to main content

 Safety Profile

-In human Phase II clinical trials for inflammatory bowel disease, BPC-157 was well-tolerated with no reported toxicity.
+In the early human inflammatory bowel disease trials referenced by its developers, BPC-157 was reported as well-tolerated with no reported toxicity.

 Contraindications

-• Active cancer (theoretical concern about angiogenesis promoting tumor growth)
+• Active cancer (theoretical concern that pro-angiogenic activity could support tumor growth)

-• Individuals on anticoagulant therapy (may affect vascular function)
+• Individuals on anticoagulant therapy (potential effects on vascular function)

-• BPC-157 is a WADA-prohibited substance; athletes subject to testing should not use it
+• BPC-157 is prohibited at all times under WADA category S0 (non-approved substances); athletes subject to testing should not use it

 Compare with Similar Peptides